Movies Anywhere: History

+Expansion to third-party studios

-On October 10, 2017, it was reported that the DMA platform would expand to include content from non-Disney studios under the name Movies Anywhere, with 20th Century Fox, Sony Pictures, Universal Pictures, and Warner Bros. serving as initial partners, with Paramount Pictures, Lionsgate, and Metro-Goldwyn Mayer expressing interest.
-It would also include titles from Disney's Touchstone Pictures and Hollywood Pictures divisions that were previously unavailable on DMA.
-The DMA platform service network was relaunched on October 12, 2017.
+On October 10, 2017, it was reported that the DMA platform would expand to include content from non-Disney studios under the name Movies Anywhere, with 20th Century Fox (which was eventually acquired by Disney in 2019, which would be renamed in January 2020 as 20th Century Studios), Sony Pictures, Universal Pictures, Warner Bros.
+Pictures serving as initial partners, and Paramount Pictures, Lionsgate, and Metro-Goldwyn Mayer expressing interest.
+It would also include titles from Disney's Hollywood Pictures and Touchstone Pictures banners that were previously unavailable on DMA.
+The DMA platform was relaunched on October 12, 2017.
 The Verge felt that the new platform could be used to replace the commercially unsuccessful UltraViolet platform (which Disney did not support).
-For physical copies of films printed pre-Movies Anywhere, these studios now route users redeeming codes formerly meant for their redemption portals and Ultraviolet to the redemption section of the Movies Anywhere site.

-Just two months after launch, at the January 2018 Consumer Electronics Show in Las Vegas, General Manager Karin Gilford announced that consumers’ accounts had accumulated nearly 80 million movies.
-That same month, Movies Anywhere was picked the 2018 winner of Home Media Magazine's inaugural Media Play News Fast Forward Awards, honoring people, technologies, organizations, products, or services that move the home entertainment industry forward.
-On February 28, 2018, The Walt Disney Company shut down its Disney Movies Anywhere website and mobile app service platform network, transferring its Disney digital movie collection library content to the Movies Anywhere website and mobile app service platform network.
+Despite not being available in the country, the service's new logo drew the attention of Australian users for resembling that of the public broadcaster Australian Broadcasting Corporation (ABC).
+The logo consists of a combination of the letters M and A, while the ABC's logo is based on the Lissajous curve.

-Support for FandangoNow was added on March 13, 2018, with talks also resuming between Movies Anywhere and Microsoft Movies & TV.
-By then, there were more than 100 million movies in consumer accounts.
+At CES 2018, General Manager Karin Gilford announced that consumers’ accounts had accumulated nearly 80 million films.
+On February 28, 2018, Disney Movies Anywhere was shut down, with content and accounts migrated to Movies Anywhere.
+Support for FandangoNow was added on March 13, 2018 (Fandango acquired Vudu and merged the service into it in August 2021), with talks also resuming between Movies Anywhere and Microsoft Movies & TV.
+By then, there were more than 100 million films in consumer accounts.